-- Hybrid logistics solutions are widely available, using all mobility modes to transport goods and people.
+Hybrid logistics solutions are widely available, using all mobility modes to transport goods and people.
 These developments emerge in line with those already referred to in connectivity, personal services and data & traffic systems.
 Overall, the result is an open logistics system based on physical, digital and operational interconnectivity through embedded interfaces and protocols.
-These long-term developments are also known as the physical internet. - Solutions in circular have the potential to disrupt urban logistics flows.
-New solutions, products, components and materials are designed to constantly maintain the highest value and efficiency.
+These long-term developments are also known as the

+Solutions in circular have the potential to disrupt urban logistics flows.
+New solutions, products, components and materials are designed to constantly maintain the highest towards healthy behaviour and awareness, e.g. through education and incentives.